 - Booted Bantam

-Ameraucana bantams lay blue eggs, producing 3 to 4 medium-sized eggs per week.
+Ameraucana bantams lay blue eggs, producing 3 to 4 medium-sized ones per week.
 You can read more about Ameraucana bantams here.

 Also known as Ukkelse Baardkriel, is a Belgian bearded breed that’s kept mostly for ornamental purposes.
-They’re very friendly and lay cream colored eggs, although they generally lay only about 100 eggs a year.
+They’re very friendly and lay cream colored eggshells, although they generally lay only about 100 a year.

-Similar to d’Uccles, booted bantams have feathered feed, and are fairly good egg layers.
+Similar to d’Uccles, booted bantams have feathered feed, and are fairly good layers.

 One of the most popular breeds of bantam chickens, they are friendly and fun-loving creatures.
 They love their humans, and make great pets.
 They weigh about 20 ounces, and lay fairly well, although the bantam varieties are mostly kept for companionship.
 You can read more about cochins here.